RedisLabs/redislabs-docs/content/rs/concepts/_index.md

 ## High availability with Redis Enterprise

-Redis Enterprise uses in-memory replication to maintain master and slave replicas.
+Redis Enterprise uses in-memory replication to maintain master and replicas.
 Redis Enterprise comes with various watchdogs that detect and protect against many failures types.
-Under failures such as node, network, process failures that render master replica inaccessible, Redis Enterprise automatically promotes the slave replica to be a master replica and redirects the client connection transparently to the new master replica.
+Under failures such as node, network, process failures that render master replica inaccessible, Redis Enterprise automatically promotes the replica to be a master replica and redirects the client connection transparently to the new master replica.